-Efficient mechanical stirrers for the correct mixing of paint must be used and, for Interline 344, constant stirring after mixing is required.
+Efficient mechanical stirrers for the correct mixing of paint must be used.

 Available air pressure and capacity for spray equipment should be at least 5.5kg/cm and 1.4m/min (80 psi and 50 cfm).

 All spray equipment must be in good working order and be capable of performing to the output requirements defined in International Paint product technical data sheets.